-Our goal is to increase student achievement at a minimum of 3 points in ELA and Math as measured by the California Dashboard.
 Climate and culture remains a priority at Enchanted Hills.
 Students are taught our Panda P.R.I.D.E.
-Expectations (positive, resilient, integrity, dedicated, empathy) and it is fosters on a daily basis by all staff members.
+Expectations (positive, resilient, integrity, dedicated, empathy) and it is fostered on a daily basis by all staff members.
 Panda P.R.I.D.E. tickets are given by all certificated and classified staff members to students who are following our school-wide expectations.
 The tickets are turned in for a chance to win a prize during Friday Flag announcements or they can be exchanged at our student store for various prizes.
 Staff are also acknowledged through panda P.R.I.D.E. staff tickets and our shout out board.

-This school year, all teachers in grades TK - 2nd grade administered an ELA Wonders screener for foundational skills, fluency skills, and basic comprehension.
-This data along with Lexia data is used for targeted intervention which is occurs daily for 30 minutes.
-Students receive additional support in the areas identified as learning deficits.
-The screener is scheduled to be administered to all students every trimester.
-Students who are being progress monitored are assessed an additional two times per trimester.
-Additional progress indicators include essential standard pre, mid, and post assessments in ELA and Math.
+This school year, all teachers in grades K - 2nd grade administered an ELA and Math screener for foundational skills, fluency skills, basic comprehension and Math skills.
+The screener data is used to provide targeted intervention and small group instruction to students.
+Students receive additional support in the areas of need that are identified.
+Additional progress indicators include essential standard assessments, common formative, and summative assessments in ELA and Math.
 This data is monitored at least 3 times a trimester.
 The data is used to drive their universal access small group time.